-There are lots of different ways to look at income, but the long and short of it is that you want to build up multiple income streams to not only build wealth but also security in what can be a volatile economy.
+There are lots of different ways to look at income, but the long and short of it is that you want to build up multiple income streams.
+Multiple income streams not only helps you to build wealth but also security in what can be a volatile economy.

 Multiple Income Streams are Essential for the Self-Employed

-For example, while I am a freelance writer, I don’t just write blog posts, I also write sales copy, and email broadcasts.
-As an experienced blogger, I also offer blog coaching and work on growing more passive income, by implementing affiliate marketing and ads.
+For example, while I am a freelance writer, I don’t just write blog posts, I also:

 Beyond selling services and ad space on your website, you might also consider creating and selling a digital product, while you need to market the product it can sell at any time actively and you can sell endless copies.
-This could be a course, ebook, printables, worksheets, planners, tutorials.
+This could be a course, ebook, printables, worksheets, planners, or tutorials, just to name a few.

 Active vs. Passive Income